-(D) in paragraph (8), as so redesignated, by striking "Federal Public Transportation Act of 2012" and inserting "Federal Public Transportation Act of 2015"; and

-(E) by inserting after paragraph (11), as so redesignated, the following:

-"(12) STEEL AND IRON.-For purposes of this subsection, steel and iron meeting the requirements of section 661.5(b) of title 49, Code of Federal Regulations may be considered produced in the United States.

-"(13) DEFINITION OF SMALL PURCHASE.-For purposes of determining whether a purchase qualifies for a general public interest waiver under paragraph (2)(A) of this subsection, including under any regulation promulgated under that paragraph, the term 'small purchase' means a purchase of not more than \$150,000.";

-(3) in subsection (q)(1), by striking the second sentence; and

-"(s) VALUE CAPTURE REVENUE ELIGIBLE FOR LOCAL SHARE.- Notwithstanding any other provision of law, a recipient of assistance under this chapter may use the revenue generated from value capture financing mechanisms as local matching funds for capital projects and operating costs eligible under this chapter.

-"(t) SPECIAL CONDITION ON CHARTER BUS TRANSPORTATION SERVICE.-If, in a fiscal year, the Secretary is prohibited by law from enforcing regulations related to charter bus service under part 604 of title 49, Code of Federal Regulations, for any transit agency that during fiscal year 2008 was both initially granted a 60-day period to come into compliance with such part 604, and then was subsequently granted an exception from such part-

-"(1) the transit agency shall be precluded from receiving its allocation of urbanized area formula grant funds for such fiscal year; and

-"(2) any amounts withheld pursuant to paragraph (1) shall be added to the amount that the Secretary may apportion under section 5336 in the following fiscal year.".
+- (D) in paragraph (8), as so redesignated, by striking "Federal Public Transportation Act of 2012" and inserting "Federal Public Transportation Act of 2015"; and - (E) by inserting after paragraph (11), as so redesignated, the following: - "(12) STEEL AND IRON.-For purposes of this subsection, steel and iron meeting the requirements of section 661.5(b) of title 49, Code of Federal Regulations may be considered produced in the United States. - "(13) DEFINITION OF SMALL PURCHASE.-For purposes of determining whether a purchase qualifies for a general public interest waiver under paragraph (2)(A) of this subsection, including under any regulation promulgated under that paragraph, the term 'small purchase' means a purchase of not more than \$150,000."; - (3) in subsection (q)(1), by striking the second sentence: and - (4) by adding at the end the following: - "(s) VALUE CAPTURE REVENUE ELIGIBLE FOR LOCAL SHARE.-Notwithstanding any other provision of law, a recipient of assistance under this chapter may use the revenue generated from value capture financing mechanisms as local matching funds for capital projects and operating costs eligible under this chapter. - "(t) Special Condition on Charter Bus Transportation Service.-If, in a fiscal year, the Secretary is prohibited by law from enforcing regulations related to charter bus service under part 604 of title 49, Code of Federal Regulations, for any transit agency that during fiscal year 2008 was both initially granted a 60-day period to come into compliance with such part 604, and then was subsequently granted an exception from such part- - "(1) the transit agency shall be precluded from receiving its allocation of urbanized area formula grant funds for such fiscal year; and - "(2) any amounts withheld pursuant to paragraph (1) shall be added to the amount that the Secretary may apportion under section 5336 in the following fiscal year.".

-SEC.
-3012.
-PROJECT MANAGEMENT OVERSIGHT.
+$SEC.\ 3012.\ PROJECT\ MANAGEMENT\ OVERSIGHT.$

-Section 5327 of title 49, United States Code, is amended- (1) in subsection (c) by striking "section 5338(i)" and inserting section "5338(f)"; and

-(i) by striking "section 5338(i)" and inserting section 5338(f); and

-(ii) by striking "and" at the end; and

-"(2) a requirement that oversight-

-"(A) begin during the project development phase of a project, unless the Secretary finds it more appropriate to begin the oversight during another phase of the project, to maximize the transportation benefits and cost savings associated with project management oversight; and

-"(B) be limited to quarterly reviews of compliance by the recipient with the project management plan approved under subsection (b) unless the Secretary finds that the recipient requires more frequent oversight because the recipient has failed to meet the requirements of such plan and the project may be at risk of going over budget or becoming behind schedule; and

-"(3) a process for recipients that the Secretary has found require more frequent oversight to return to quarterly reviews for purposes of paragraph (2)(B)."
+- (1) in subsection (c) by striking "section 5338(i)" and inserting section "5338(f)"; and - (2) in subsection (d)- - (A) in paragraph (1)- - (i) by striking "section 5338(i)" and inserting section 5338(f); and - (ii) by striking "and" at the end; and - (B) by striking paragraph (2) and inserting the following: - "(2) a requirement that oversight- - "(A) begin during the project development phase of a project, unless the Secretary finds it more appropriate to begin the oversight during another phase of the project, to maximize the transportation benefits and cost savings associated with project management oversight; and - "(B) be limited to quarterly reviews of compliance by the recipient with the project management plan approved under subsection (b) unless the Secretary finds that the recipient requires more frequent oversight because the recipient has failed to meet the requirements of such plan and the project may be at risk of going over budget or becoming behind schedule; and - "(3) a process for recipients that the Secretary has found require more frequent oversight to return to quarterly reviews for purposes of paragraph (2)(B).".